duydo/duydo.github.io/content/post/effective_jpa.md

 }
 ```

-Great!!!
+Excellent!

-Now the clients can use code safety and we can add many constants as we want into `PostStatus` without worry about order of them.
+Now, the clients use type-safe code, and we can add, reorder, or modify constants in PostStatus without ever worrying about breaking existing database entries.

-It reminds me of the sentence the guy talked in Java4Ever trailer: "Look how beautiful, robust, secure, portable and scalable it is" ;-)
+This robust design reminds me of that famous quote from the Java4Ever trailer: "Look how beautiful, robust, secure, portable and scalable it is!"

+To make Version 3 truly enterprise-grade, consider implementing a custom JPA AttributeConverter.
+This pattern hides the conversion logic (Integer to Enum and vice versa) away from the Post entity, leading to much cleaner and more maintainable code, especially when dealing with complex data mappings, like those you might encounter when synchronizing data to systems like Elasticsearch.